 Yet summer is also a magical time for baking.
 This is thanks to all of the juicy fruits at the farmers market and the many desserts that they create.

-These vegan blueberry corn muffins are the first thing I’ve baked since July’s heat wave started, and they were a great choice, simple and versatile.
+These vegan blueberry corn muffins are one of my favorite, easy summertime baked goods.
 They feature a light texture with plenty of crumb (thanks to the cornmeal), and they’re studded with sweet, juicy fresh blueberries.

 Creating this recipe was as simple as adding blueberries to corn muffins!

 The blueberry corn muffins were inspired by my no-fuss vegan cornbread recipe for Food52.
 At first I thought I’d increase the sugar for this variation, but in the end, I kept the same amount.